OpenBMB/BMList/CONTRIBUTING.md

 paper/news: https://the-link-to-the-paper-or-news

-# Specify one or more domains among 'Text', 'Vision', 'Audio' and 'Code'
+# Specify one or more domains among 'Text', 'Vision', 'Audio', 'Code' and 'Protein'
 domain:
   - Text